bartelink/ErikSchierboom.github.io/_posts/2014-06-23-extension-methods-an-introduction.md

 Once people learn about extension methods, they often convert all their static helper methods to extension methods.
 However, this can lead to situations where a single type has over a hundred different methods, which makes finding methods harder.

 To prevent this, ask yourself the following simple questions when deciding if a method should be defined as an extension method:

+- Does it make sense as an extension method?
+Not all methods work well as instance methods.
+If so, don't make it an extension method.

 - How often do I use this method?
 If the method is not used often, don't make it an extension method.